 respecter of persons.
 Abusive leaders are preoccupied with power,

 according to their titles and roles.
-Those lower on the hierarchy are taught that
+Those lower on the hierarchy

-have the greatest hold over inexperienced, naïve, and
+leaders have the greatest hold over inexperienced, naïve, and

 dependent individuals who are seeking a strong leader.
 These

 Manipulation.
 Rather than

 and according to long-held Christian beliefs, abusive leaders

-twist scripture to convey their personal opinion rather than God’s intent.
+twist scripture to convey their personal opinion rather than God’s

-others with love, grace, and forgiveness, as Christ commanded, abusive
+treating others with love, grace, and forgiveness, as Christ

 Isolation.
 Rather than

 abusive leaders are concerned that such influences will interfere

-with their control over believers, so they encourage isolation from family,
+with their control over believers, so they encourage

-and encouraging humility, abusive leaders beam with false
+modeling and encouraging humility, abusive leaders beam with false

 pride and teach the same to believers.
 An attitude arises of,

 “We’re it!
 We’re special!
 Everyone else is condemned!,” partially

 compensating for the shame and worthlessness that believers feel

 because of other experiences in the abusive church.
 The leader

 instills that believers must protect the church’s image at any

 Ensnarement.
 Rather than